 Complete the Application for Engineer Intern Certification and submit it with the $100 fee to the Florida Board of Professional Engineers.
+You also must complete the Board’s Laws and Rules Study Guide.

 APPLICATION FOR ENGINEER INTERN CERTIFICATION – $100 FEE